chaugstvedt/automatic-A11y/README.md

 * Answer the following:
 * What is the accessibility score?
 * What kind of errors did the audit find?
 * What kind of errors did the audit not find?

-## Part 1 - Linting

-## Exercise 1 -  Run the example
-* start the app with `npm run dev`
-* How many accessibility errors are found by eslint?

-## Part 2 - Unit Testing with Vitest-Axe / Jest-Axe
+# Part 1 - Unit Testing with Vitest-Axe / Jest-Axe

 Vitest-Axe is a fork of jest-axe.
 It shares that library's implementation and API.
 It is intended to make it easier to include its matchers without clashes between Vitest and Jest's environment or types.

-If you’re unable to get the project up and running, use the code pen instead: https://codepen.io/anneceh/pen/LJzbry

-## Exercise 2.1 -  Run the example
+## Exercise 1.1 -  Run the unit tests
-* Start the app with `npm run dev`
-* In a new terminal: run the tests with `npm test`
+* Run the unit tests with `npm test`
 * How many errors are found?

-## Exercise 2.2 - Change the configuration
+## Exercise 1.2 - Look at and change the configuration
-* Configure the tests to ignore the errors.
+* Configure the unit tests to ignore the errors.
-* Tip: read the jest-axe documentation https://github.com/nickcolley/jest-axe
+* Tip: read the section on Axe configuration in the jest-axe documentation https://github.com/nickcolley/jest-axe

-## Exercise 2.3 - Fix the errors
+## Exercise 1.3 - Fix the errors
 * Change the configuration back and fix the errors instead of ignoring them

+# Part 2 - Linting

+## Exercise 2.1 -  Run the linter
+* Run eslint with `npm run lint`
+* How many accessibility errors are found by eslint?

-## Part 3 - Integration Testing with Playwright
+# Part 3 - Integration Testing with Playwright

 ## Exercise 3.1 - Run the example
 * Open Playwright with `npx playwright test`